msanzdelrio-demo-resources/SkyScope/README.md

 ## Usage

 To use this application, first install the necessary dependencies by running `pip install -r requirements.txt` in your terminal.
 Once the installation is complete, you can start the application by running `python run.py`.
+The application now displays temperature information in Celsius degrees.

 ## Files